-Peter A. Barnes Senior Fellow Duke Center for International Development Duke University he effects of the worldwide epidemic of COVID-19 insofar as U.S. tax law is concerned are very real, very large, and grasped for the most part only by tax professionals.
+Peter A. Barnes Senior Fellow Duke Center for International Development Duke University

+H. David Rosenbloom Director & Professor International Tax Program New York University School of Law The effects of the worldwide epidemic of COVID-19 insofar as U.S. tax law is concerned are very real, very large, and grasped for the most part only by tax professionals.
 But there is one exception: all Americans now see the Internal Revenue Service (IRS) not only as a tax collector but also the agency sending \$1,200 to almost every American adult, plus \$500 for most children.